Luodian/Otter/README.md

 ## 🗂️ Environment

-You may install via `conda env create -f environment.yml`  or manually install the following packages.
+You may install via `conda env create -f environment.yml`.
 Especially to make sure the `transformers>=4.28.0`, `accelerate==0.19.0.dev0`.

 ## 🤗 Hugging Face Model

 Previous OpenFlamingo was developed with DDP and it's not easy to implement a fully sharded mechanism.
 Loading Openflaming-9B to GPU memory requires >33G GPU memory.

-To accelerate and demoncratize it, we wrap the Open Flamingo model into a huggingface model.
+To accelerate and demoncratize it, we wrap the Open Flamingo model into a 🤗 huggingface model.
 We use `accelerator` to speed up our training and implement in a fully sharded mechanism across multiple GPUs.

 This can help researchers who do not have access to A100-80G GPUs to achieve the same throughput in training, testing on 4x3090-24G GPUs and model deployment on 2x3090-24G GPUs.
 Specific details are in below.